RIOT-OS/RIOT/LOSTANDFOUND.md

 Reason for removal:
 - this was an early development board by Nordic which was discontinued (successor: `nrf51dk`)
 - no hardware available anymore for testing

+### boards/weio [cfa9580f319508f858c8fe30ecce8b2b59b6caa3]
+Author(s):
+- Paul Rathgeb <paul.rathgeb@skynet.be>

+Reason for removal:
+- hardware not available to the community for testing
+- original author and maintainer won't be able to maintain the code

 ### cpu/lpc11u34 [7bc271807cecbffbb01a37c56a367b98fb823573]
 Author(s):